jtsalten/OPNEx-ECP/README.md

 - _1 ECP Data Server_
 - _3 ECP APP Servers_ connected to the ECP Data Server
-- _1 Load Balancer (WebGateway configured as such)_ pointing at the ECP APP Servers.
+- _1 Load Balancer_ (WebGateway configured as such) pointing at the ECP APP Servers.
-- _3 WebServers, one for instance, for administration
+- _3 WebServers_, one for instance, for administration

 As part of the installation, each ECP APP Server will start with the following functionalities already installed(*):